MicrosoftDocs/customer-insights/ci-docs/measure-templates.md

 1. In the next section, select **Add data** to choose the activities and map the corresponding data from your *Unified Activity* entity.

     1. Step 1 of 2: Under **Activity type**, choose the type of the entity you want to use.
-For **Activities**, select the entities you want to map. select **Next**.
+For **Activities**, select the entities you want to map, and then select **Next**.
     1. Step 2 of 2: Choose the attribute from the *Unified Activity* entity for the component required by the formula.
 For example, for Average transaction value, it's the attribute representing the Transaction value.
-For **Activity timestamp**, choose the attribute from the Unified Activity entity that represents the date and time of the activity.
+For **Activity timestamp**, choose the attribute from the *Unified Activity* entity that represents the date and time of the activity.
     1. Click **Save**.

     When the data mapping is successful, the status shows **Complete** and the name of the mapped activities and attributes display.